0xCCF4/PhotoSort/README.md

       --nodate <NODATE_FILE_FORMAT>    The target format for files that have no date.
 The `analysis_mode` allows specifying which method should be used to derive a date for a file.
 See the `file_format` option for an extensive description of possible format values.
-If not specified, uses the same format as for normal files.
+If not specified, uses the same format as for normal files

       --unknown <UNKNOWN_FILE_FORMAT>  The target file format for files that do not match the specified extensions list.
-                                       If not present files that do not match the extension list are ignored, hence not moved, copied etc. See the `file_format` for an extensive description of possible format values
+                                       If not present files that do not match the extension list are ignored, hence not moved, copied etc. See the `file_format` for an extensive description of possible format values.
+                                       By using `--unknown others/{name}{.:ext}` all unknown files are moved to the subdirectory
+                                       "others" relative to the target directory (specified by `--target-dir`)

       --mkdir                          If the file format contains a "/", indicating that the file should be placed in a subdirectory, the mkdir flag controls if the tool is allowed to create non-existing subdirectories.
 No folder is